zhzhuang-zju/karmada/.gemini/styleguide.md

+# Coding Guidelines

-Please follow the coding guidelines defined in `CODE_STYLE_GUIDE.md` file located in the root of this repository.
+Please follow the coding guidelines defined in `CODE_STYLE_GUIDE.md` file located in this repository.